chsxf/chsxf/_posts/2022-03-19-3-the-untitled-project-why-apple-only.md

 # The Hardware

 Sure, Macs are not gaming machines per say.
-For a long time, only high-end Macs have been equipped with proper discrete GPUs, leaving only suffering Intel integrated GPU to the rest of the crowd.
+For a long time, only high-end Macs have been equipped with proper discrete GPUs, leaving only suffering Intel integrated GPUs to the rest of the crowd.
 That doesn't mean those low-end machines can't run *some* games.

 Sure, playing on a touch device is nothing compared to using a game controller.
 And even so, there are a lot of mobile players out there.
 The vast majority is not using a game controller, and if it was ever needed, iOS now offers a [built-in virtual controller](https://developer.apple.com/documentation/gamecontroller/gcvirtualcontroller) game developers can implement in their games to lower the entry barrier.